lino-framework/book/docs/specs/cal.rst

 .. class:: CalendarReader

-    Has read-only access to calendars of other users.
+    Can read public calendar entries.
+This is a kind of minimal calendar functionality that can be given to anonymous users, as done e.g. by :ref:`vilma`.

 .. class:: GuestOperator

-    Can see guests of calendar entries.
+    Can see presences and guests of a calendar entry.

+.. class:: GuestUser

+    Can manage :term:`presences <presence>`.

+    Usage example in :ref:`voga` where users of type `pupil` cannot create or edit calendar entries, but can manage their participation in existing entries.

+Most calendar functionality requires :class:`lino.modlib.office.OfficeUser`

 positions